MichaelRWolf/Acura_Integra_LS_1995/power_steering_pump_replacement.md

 4. Check belt condition and tension monthly
 5. Replace fluid every 30,000-50,000 miles

+## Status

+**Installation Date:** 2025-12-07

+New remanufactured pump installed.
+Full system flush performed using 2 quarts of power steering fluid.

+### O-Ring Issue and Solution

+The two o-rings included with the remanufactured pump (marked **43343K**) have a **circular cross-section**.
+When used on the high-pressure connection, these created a **massive leak**.

+**Solution:**
+- **High-pressure connection:** Used original black o-ring with **rectangular cross-section** (from old pump)
+- **Low-pressure connection:** Kept new red o-ring with circular cross-section
+- System operates correctly with this combination

+**Note:** If experiencing leaks after installation, verify o-ring cross-section compatibility.
+The rectangular cross-section o-rings may be required for the high-pressure fitting on this vehicle.

 ## Notes

 - Power steering fluid is flammable - dispose of properly